Mon-Fri 9am-3pm EST

 We have noticed from reading posts online that many customers believe that if the product has no warnings on the website they buy it from, or on the label, even though it is neon, then everything is ok.
 There is something to be said about that.
-If the product comes from a reputable vendor and it is of a well known brand, likely the product is indeed safe.
+If the product comes from a reputable vendor and it is of a well known brand, likely the product is indeed safe (but we can't guarantee that).
 But, if the product clearly has UV pigments yet the manufacturer doesn't disclose them and you see no warnings on their label, that doesn't mean that the product is FDA compliant, or UK and EU compliant.
 It might likely be FDA compliant, if the pigments used are the ones that look dull under regular light, or It just means that the manufacturer chose to conceal that information from you.
 We see many eye shadow palettes coming from abroad that when exposed to UV lights glow like a disco party (and also glow under day light), yet they have no information at all on UV pigments being used.
 If you got a UV reactive face painting product that has no label warnings, ask the manufacturer what UV pigments did they use.
 Currently, the only FDA approved pigments that are UV reactive are: D&C Orange No. 5, No. 10, and No. 11; D&C Red No. 21, No. 22, No. 27 and No. 28; and D&C Yellow No. 7.
 You can mix these pigments with regular non UV pigments to obtain other colors, so for example you can mix UV Yellow No. 7 with a regular blue pigment to obtain a UV green, but it won't be a day glow kind of green, it will be dull looking under regular light.
 So, for example, If you see a product with a UV reactive green that also glows under regular light, it is likely made with non FDA approved pigments.

 If you want to MAKE SURE that a company's claim that their UV/Neon products are FDA, UK or EU compliant, then you should ask for: